rprinz08/arty-s7-multinic/readme.md

 the flash.
 Current configuration halfs the flash.
 First half used for the bitsream second half for the firmware.
 The `make flash-sw` writes the `firmware.fbi` to flash adress 0x800000.

+*Note: Due to BIOS ROM size limitations the option to boot from SPI flash has been disabled.
+Booting the system is possible via SPI SD-Card, TFTP and serial.*

 ## Running
 Build and flash the FPGA bitstream: